dibilniivasya-maker/Telegram-News-Collector/README.md

 Any info about you specifically does not go to the LLM, if you're concerned about it

 Right now the prompt is calibrated to my special needs.
 But the prompt is literally just letters so it's easy to replace it.
 Giant block of text.
 Won't miss ites

-I lowk like this shit.
-It's neat.
-I like it as a first python project

 If you have any further questions text me over at @ElPhrog on telegram or laphroq on discord